ruslan-rv-ua/BrowserSelector/README.md

 # Browser Selector

-**Browser Selector** is a portable Windows application that allows you to easily choose which browser to open a link with.
+**Browser Selector** is a **accessible** portable Windows application that allows you to easily choose which browser to open a link with.
 When you open a URL, the application shows a menu with configured browsers/commands for you to choose from.

 ## 🚀 Quick Start